OtherRealms/Shot-Manager-Guide/index.rst

 Getting Started
 ---------------
 Shot Manager is an add-on for Blender 2.8 and above.
 Created as a  tool by myself Pablo TochezA. [contact@pablotochez.com]  in order assist in the organization of complex files containing multiple shots, view layers and cameras.
 I am an artist with some coding knowledge for making  time saving tools and digital artworks.
-Shot Manager should be installed like any .zip add-on [Blender 2.8 Install Add-ons 00:38-https://youtu.be/14G_YIVdBd0?t=38]. **Make sure you remove any previously installed versions first.**
+Shot Manager should be installed like any .zip add-on [Blender 2.8 Install Add-ons 00:38-https://youtu.be/14G_YIVdBd0?t=38]. **Make sure you remove any previously installed versions first.** You will not loose shot data un-installing the addon/

 Creating A Shot